Patmos

 Patmos (Πάτμος, [ˈpatmos]) is a Greek island in the Aegean Sea.
-It is famous as the location where John of Patmos received the visions found in the Book of Revelation of the New Testament, and where the book was written.
+It is famous as the place where, according to Christian belief, John of Patmos received the vision found in the Book of Revelation of the New Testament, and where the book was written.

-One of the northernmost islands of the Dodecanese complex, it has a population of 2,998 and an area of 34.05 km2.
+One of the northernmost islands of the Dodecanese complex, Patmos has a population of 3,283 (2021) and an area of 34.05 km2.
 The highest point is Profitis Ilias, 269 m above sea level.
 The municipality of Patmos, which includes the offshore islands of Arkoi (pop.
 44), Marathos (pop.
-5), and several uninhabited islets, has a total population of 3,047 (2011 census) and a combined land area of 45.039 km².
+5), and several uninhabited islets, has a population of 3,047 (2011 census) and a combined land area of 45.039 km².
 It is part of the Kalymnos regional unit.

-In 1999, the island's historic center Chora, along with the Monastery of Saint John the Theologian and the Cave of the Apocalypse, were declared World Heritage Sites by UNESCO because of their significance in Christianity and the preservation of ancient religious ceremonies that occur on the island.
-The monastery was founded by Saint Christodulos.
+In 1999, the island's historic center, Chora, along with the Monastery of Saint John the Theologian and the Cave of the Apocalypse were declared World Heritage Sites by UNESCO because of their significance in Christianity and the preservation of ancient religious ceremonies on the island.
+The monastery was founded by Christodoulos Latrinos.
 Patmos is also home to the Patmian School, a notable Greek seminary.

 History

 The birth of Patmos according to Greek mythology

 According to a legend in Greek mythology, the island's original name was "Letois", after the goddess and huntress of deer, Artemis, daughter of Leto.
 It was believed that Patmos came into existence thanks to her divine intervention.

-The myth tells how Patmos existed as an island at the bottom of the sea.
-Artemis frequently paid visits to Caria, the mainland across the shore from Patmos, where she had a shrine on Mount Latmos.
+Artemis frequently paid visits to Caria, the mainland across the shore from Patmos, where she had a shrine on Mount Latmus.
 There she met the moon goddess Selene, who cast her light on the ocean, revealing the sunken island of Patmos.

 Selene was always trying to get Artemis to bring the sunken island to the surface and hence to life.
-Selene finally convinced Artemis, who, in turn, gained her brother Apollo's help to persuade Zeus to allow the island to arise from the sea.
+Selene finally convinced Artemis, who then gained her brother Apollo's help to persuade Zeus to allow the island to rise from the sea.

 Zeus agreed, and the island emerged from the water.
 The sun dried up the land and brought life to it.
 Gradually, inhabitants from the surrounding areas, including Mount Latmos, settled on the island and named it "Letois" in honour of Artemis.